 Divide and conquer.
 Those who provide expert advice stay focused on continually providing services above and beyond the client expectations and living the brand promise.
 At the same time, business development can comfortably align opportunities based on culture, values, and thought leadership by sharing examples and information to a greater like-minded community.
 They can provide a much more tailored, efficient and effective sales cycle.

-6. What are the three most important steps law firms can take to make their business development team more effective?
+6. What are the three most important steps to make law firm biz dev teams more effective?

 - Set goals.
 Everyone needs to be working toward the same goal.
 Business development is a team effort.
 Share those goals with everyone involved.